Our Thoughts on Weight-Loss Medications (GLP-1 Agonists)

 Natural GLP-1 Support:

 Lets take a look at some natural lifestyle factors and supplements that help support your bodies natural GLP-1 production.
-As always, please talk to your doctor, registered dietitian or certified nutritionist before starting a supplement regimen.
+As always, please talk to your doctor, or licensed dietitian-nutritionist before starting any supplement regimen.

 1. Diet

-• High fiber: oats, beans, lentils, flaxseeds, chia seeds, and vegetables like brussel sprouts and broccoli
+• High fiber: oats, beans, lentils, flaxseeds, chia seeds, and vegetables like Brussels sprouts and broccoli

-• Healthy fats: avocados, olive oil, nuts, seeds, and fatty fish like salmon and mackerel
+• Healthy fats: avocados, olive oil, nuts, seeds, and fatty fish like wild-caught salmon, cod and mackerel

 • Fermented foods: yogurt (unsweetened), kefir, kimchi, sauerkraut, and miso

-• Quality proteins: pastured meats, wiled-caught fish, pasture raised eggs, tofu, tempeh, and legumes
+• Quality proteins: pastured meats, wild-caught fish, pasture-raised eggs, tofu, tempeh, and beans

 • Foods Rich in Polyphenols: green tea, dark chocolate (>75% cacao), berries, red onions, and green leafy vegetables